Updated May 16, 2026§ For Vehicles

 Bottom Line

 TKSTAR TK905 no-signal-indoors is almost always an environment problem, not a hardware fault.
-Move toward a window with sky view, or step outside briefly to seed the satellite almanac.
-After 5 minutes of open-sky time, the TK905 retains GPS readiness for 4 hours.
+Move toward a window with sky view, or step outside briefly to seed the satellite almanac before returning to the install location.

 Underground or metal-roofed environments are unfixable.
 The TK905 can’t work there regardless of settings.
 Plan TK905 placement for vehicles that spend time outdoors; expect signal gaps for vehicles parked deep in covered parking.